saewoonam/ble_adv_covid/README.md

 [Bluetooth spec](https://covid19-static.cdn-apple.com/applications/covid19/current/static/contact-tracing/pdf/ContactTracing-BluetoothSpecificationv1.1.pdf)

 #  Adafruit notes

+##  Implementation notes:
+1. Data is logged in external Flash memory
+2. Data can be fetched by sending commands via usb-serial to the device
+3.  time information can be transferred to the device via usb-serial, untested

 ##  Things missing for Adafruit
 1. Cryptographic code for calculting RPI
 2. Real time clock for crypto
-3. Logging of data on device
-4. Add a way to fetch data off the device, maybe USB?

 ##  Remaining minor issues
-1. The program won't run on the feather unless it is run from the IDE with the serial monitor on to see the print statements.
-Need to eliminate serial print statements.
-2. Figure out how to port this to the nRF52840 Dongle from Nordic Semiconductors with their SDK so it can be ported to other types of dongles.
+1. Figure out how to port this to the nRF52840 Dongle from Nordic Semiconductors with their SDK so it can be ported to other types of dongles.
-3. The scanner does not seem to continuously receive advertisements...
+2. The scanner does not seem to continuously receive advertisements...
 It could be because of the interval settings, but I have not checked carefully.
 Need to do that.
+3. Check if it can be powered by an external source and still be connected to a computer as needed to retrieve data or sync the clock

 ##  Requirements
 1. Hardware: Adafruit nRF52840